PieterTheCoder/LearntoPython/README.md

 # Learning Python
-Python is language that useful for programmer because we can learn about input, process, output.
+Python is language that useful for programmer because we can learn about input, process, output